 Interface In Java Interview Questions

-Interface In Java Interview Questions: One of the key features of Java is the ability to implement interfaces.
-In Java, an interface is a collection of method signatures that can be implemented by a class.
+Interface in Java Interview Questions: One of Java’s key features is the ability to implement interfaces.
+An interface is a collection of method signatures that can be implemented by a class.
 Interfaces provide a way for classes in Java to implement common functionality without the need for inheritance.
-As such, Java Interfaces interview questions are an essential part of Java developer interviews.
+As such, Java Interface interview questions are an essential part of Java developer interviews.

 Interface Interview Questions In Java